philipwalton/blog/pages/about.md

 title: "About"
 ---

 My name is Philip Walton.
 I'm an engineer at Google on the developer relations team and formerly, senior front-end software engineer at Appfolio.
-I've been working on the web professionally for the past seven years, and unprofessionally since 1998 when I made my first website.
+I've been working on the web professionally since 2006, and unprofessionally since 1998 when I made my first website.

 This blog is a place where I can explore the ideas I think about outside of work.
 I tend to prefer writing about larger, more abstract topics, but occasionally I'll bring up a specific technology as well.